tonhom/Passport-MRZ-Reader-Web-Service/README.md

 ----------------------------
 ##  Conditions
-- need permission on Temp directory for write image
+- need permission in Temp directory for write image
 - image must be horizontal layout